nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Viewing Watchlist: `watchlist`

+- Note: Stockcode and symbol will be used interchangeably and have the same meaning

 View your current watchlist with stocks that you are interested in with the exchanges shown as well

 Default watchlist: AAPL, GOOGL